 On the last day of the legislative session, a controversial redistricting bill that would change the way voters elect the school board was sent to Gov. Nathan Deal.
-Earlier this week, Cherokee County Board of Education Chairman Mike Chapman urged Deal to veto the measure, known as House Bill 978.
+Earlier this week, Cherokee County Board of Education Chairman Mike the measure, known as House Bill 978.

 Today, he issued this statement in which he renewed his call for a veto.